 Managing to resurrect a constructor of another fraction is a way to obtain their particular technology.

-The Rocko is a light rocket bot, commonly used to push the front-line.
-Because of its range Rockos can force a lone enemy Commander that is expanding by building light laser towers into retreat.
+The Rocketeer is a light rocket bot, commonly used to push the front-line.
+Because of its range, Rocketeers can force a lone enemy Commander that is expanding by building Guards into retreat.
 In larger numbers, especially when supported by repairing bots, they are able to take down more advanced defensive structures.

-The Rocko is, compared to its Cortex counterpart Storm, a bit faster but also slightly weaker.
+The Rocketeer, compared to its Cortex counterpart Aggravator, is a bit faster but also slightly weaker.

 Effective for defending mountain tops, as their range is longer when shooting downhill.
 Always try to get higher ground.